AdobeDocs/experience-manager-65.ko-KR/help/forms/developing/acrobat-reader-dc-extensions-service.md

      * 18. xbean.jar (required for SOAP mode)
      * 19. xercesImpl.jar (required for SOAP mode)
      *
-     * These JAR files are located in the following path:
+     * These JAR files are in the following path:
      * <install directory>/sdk/client-libs/common
      *
      *
      * <install directory>/jboss/bin/client
      *
-     * SOAP required JAR files are located in the following path:
+     * SOAP required JAR files are in the following path:
      * <install directory>/sdk/client-libs/thirdparty
      *
      * If you want to invoke a remote forms server instance and there is a